sanketpadhyal/Rivo-Agent-Application/README.md

 The product is designed for offline conversations, coding help, brainstorming, compact local memory, and privacy-focused AI workflows where chat content does not need to be sent to a remote inference server.

-> This repository is private.
+> This repository is now public.
 This README documents the product, architecture, setup flow, and development workflow for maintainers.

 ## Current Platform Status